Womb (Yoni) Mapping-

-A gentle, guided session to explore what may be held in the Yoni, Womb space, to help you reconnect with safety and choice in your body
+A gentle, guided session to explore what may be held in the Pelvic, Womb space, to help you reconnect with safety and choice in your body

 If you’re drawn to this page, it’s rarely by chance- often it’s a quiet sence that something is ready to be heard and understood.